CHEMICAL Scene Hub

 Structural formula present on Figure 1.

 Figure 1.
-Structure of Methylamine
+Structure of Methylamine.
+What is Methylamine?

 Figure 2.
 Crystalline solid of Methylamine